-The U.S. Department of Energy's Office of Energy Efficiency & Renewable Energy began to build a relationship with the utility industry in September 2004.
-This relationship, which started with a hydrogen workshop for utilities, has grown into a working group consisting of utilities from across the United States and Canada, DOE, NREL, the Electric Power Research Institute, and the National Hydrogen Association.
+The U.S. Department of Energy's (DOE's) Office of Energy Efficiency and Renewable Energy began to build a relationship with the utility industry in 2004.
+This relationship, which started with a hydrogen workshop for utilities, has grown into a working group consisting of utilities from across the United States and Canada, DOE, NREL, the Electric Power Research Institute, and the Fuel Cell and Hydrogen Energy Association.
 This group—the Hydrogen Utility Group (HUG)—has grown from a few utilities interested in learning more about hydrogen to a dedicated group committed to exploring the unique perspective utilities bring to the hydrogen-electric future.

 NREL is a supporting organization for HUG.
 Supporting organizations provide direction and support to the utility members of the group.

 Accelerate utility integration of promising hydrogen energy-related business applications through the coordinated efforts and actions of its members in collaboration with key stakeholders, including government agencies and utility support organizations.

 - Provide a forum where utilities share their hydrogen experiences and lessons learned

 - Provide a forum where utilities can build business cases for hydrogen production, distribution, storage, and/or end use

 - Provide a launching pad for utilities to collaborate on projects

 - Identify R&D needs, opportunities, and priorities; provide input to various existing and future roadmaps and R&D programs

 - The future hydrogen-electric economy provides a potential vast new market for utilities across the United States.

 - Individual utilities may be looking at ways to integrate hydrogen into their business portfolio and infrastructure.